 Explore it on Goodreads or Amazon.

-Other books by this author that I've reviewed include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, Tempt the Stars, "In Vino Veritas", Updating Pritkin, Reap the Wind,.
+Other books by this author include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, Tempt the Stars, "In Vino Veritas", Updating Pritkin, Reap the Wind,

 Third in the Dorina Basarab / Midnight’s Daughter urban fantasy series revolving around a dhamphir who’s been around for 500 years, and we take up exactly where we left off in Death’s Mistress with a confused Dorina battling Louis-Cesare.
 It does involve characters from Chance’s Cassandra Palmer series.